informalsystems/vdd/blockchain/blockchain.md

 > Rough outline of what the component is doing and why.
 2-3 paragraphs

 A blockchain is a growing list of sets of transactions, denoted by *chain*.
-If several processes in a distributed system have access to the blockchain, they can (1) provide transactions as input and (2) use the chain list to execute these transactions in order.
+If several processes in a distributed system have access to the blockchain, they can (1) provide transactions as input and (2) use *chain* to execute these transactions in order.

 The *chain* list itself should be implemented in a reliable way, which introduces the need for fault-tolerance and distribution.
 The Tendermint protocols implement the blockchain over an unreliable (Byzantine) distributed system.
-More precisely, a Tendermint system consists of many full nodes that each maintain a local copy of the (prefix of the current) *chain* list.
+More precisely, a Tendermint system consists of many so-called [full nodes][fullnode] that each maintain a local copy of the (prefix of the current) *chain* list.

 In this specification, we are only concerned with the *chain* lists.
-They are maintained at so-called [full nodes][fullnode], and are the result of the execution of the Tendermint consensus protocol, described in the [ArXiv paper][arXiv], and are called *decision* in this paper.
+They are maintained at the full nodes, and are the result of the execution of the Tendermint consensus protocol, described in the [ArXiv paper][arXiv], and are called *decision* in this paper.
 The Tendermint consensus implements a loop with iterator *h* (height).
 In each iteration, upon deciding on the transactions to be put into the *chain* list, a new *chain* list entry is created.

 # Part I - Outside view